Statistics

 He is one of seven writers to win two Medals and the second to win consecutively.

-Mark Gatiss will be 58 - 60 credits, including Writer for Night Terrors
+Mark Gatiss was 58 - 60 credits, including Writer for Night Terrors

 Mark Gatiss is an English actor, screenwriter and novelist.
 He is best known as a member of the comedy team The League of Gentlemen.